 Western Kenya: Working to Protect Against This

 In recent years, to protect lives and property in Kenya, SERVIR-Eastern & Southern Africa (E&SA) at the Regional Center for Mapping of Resources for Development (RCMRD) has provided high-accuracy flood level scenario maps to the World Bank to guide their flood protection dike repairs in the region.
-The SERVIR Flood Map Tool, which was co-developed by the SERVIR Applied Sciences Team and the SERVIR-E&SA hub, has been used to identify sections of the dikes that needed repair.
+The SERVIR Flood Map Tool has been used to identify sections of the dikes that needed repair.
 Based on this information, the World Bank’s Water Security and Resilience Project provided financial assistance to design and implement the repairs.

 “We used the (SERVIR) maps for watershed modeling to help guide repair and construction of the flood prevention dikes,” says Peter Muiruri, Technical Manager and Lead Engineer for the World Bank Water Security and Climate Resilience Project.

 The Flood Map Tool incorporates 30-meter resolution Digital Elevation Model (DEM) data from the Shuttle Radar Topography Mission (SRTM) as well as high resolution elevation data from Digital Globe.
 The DEM was used to create a rating curve showing the relationship between streamflow and water elevation above the streambed.